Follow these suggestions to troubleshoot ShareGate database issues or post-installation errors

 Rename the folder to Sharegate_Backup (Any other name will work).

 Restart ShareGate Migrate.
-This will create a new app data folder with a fresh database automatically.
+This will automatically create a new app data folder with a fresh database.

 If it doesn't work, you can exit the app, delete the new Sharegate folder that was created, rename the Sharegate_backup folder to Sharegate, and restart ShareGate Migrate to restore your app data.